KozmunkasKalman/quicksilver/README.md

 # Quicksilver

-Quicksilver is a programming language with the primary goals of speed and simplicity: fast to compile, fast at runtime, while having pretty simple - although somewhat unorthodox - syntax.
+Quicksilver is a programming language with the primary goals of speed and simplicity: fast to compile and at runtime, while having pretty simple - although somewhat unorthodox - syntax.